cbg-ethz/QuasiFit/README.md

 ```
 diagnostic_data = read.table("<FILE>-diag.csv", header=TRUE, sep=",", colClasses="numeric")
 ```
 to have a look at the diagnostic data.
-QuasiFit does not automatically detect or remove the burn-in phase, as this is generally tricky and non-trivial.
+QuasiFit does not automatically detect or remove the burn-in phase, as this is generally tricky and should be left for the user to determine.
 To determine the burn-in phase, just plot the beginning of the log Posterior and notice when the values flatten out and converge to their supposed stationary distribution.
 To plot the first 25'000 values of the log Posterior, proceed with
 ```
 plot(diagnostic_data$LogPost[1:25000], xlab="MCMC iteration", ylab="Log Posterior", type="l")
 ```